How to Get Rid of Indigestion: 6 Remedies

-Indigestion refers to a wide range of digestive problems.
-Heartburn is occasionally a symptom of indigestion that refers explicitly to when stomach acid moves into your esophagus.
-Sometimes the terms can be used interchangeably, however they are two separate conditions.
-If the pain you are experiencing is felt more in your chest than in your stomach, let the doctor know to more easily diagnose the issue.
+Indigestion refers to a wide range of digestive symptoms, one of which is heartburn.
+Heartburn describes the feeling that happens when stomach acid moves into your esophagus.
+Sometimes the terms "indigestion" and "heartburn" are used interchangeably.
+However, they are two separate conditions.
+If the pain you experience is felt in your chest more than in your stomach, let the doctor know.
+It may be diagnosed as heartburn.

 6 remedies for indigestion

-- Ginger - ginger tea, ginger candy, drinking ginger ale, or ginger water
+- Consuming ginger — ginger tea, ginger candy, ginger ale, or adding ginger to your water

-- Oral medication - antacids, proton pump inhibitors, histamine 2 blockers
+- Oral medication — antacids, proton pump inhibitors, and histamine 2 blockers may ease symptoms

-- Therapy - if your indigestion is motivated by stress
+- Therapy — occasionally, indigestion is motivated by stress